Tory rebel Braverman urges Sunak to change course after election - ExBulletin

 Instead, she called on Rishi Sunak to “own” the outcome, adding: “Therefore he must fix it.” »

-She claimed Tory voters were currently “on strike” and warned: “I speak to many of my colleagues who are privately demoralized and incredibly concerned about the prospects.

-“At this rate, we will be lucky to have Conservative MPs in the next election. »

-Dame Andrea Jenkyns, a former Conservative minister who submitted a letter of no confidence in Mr Sunak in November, suggested that former British Prime Minister Boris Johnson should return to the front lines of politics to tone down the misfortunes of the party.
+Dame Andrea Jenkyns, a former Conservative minister who submitted a letter of no confidence in Mr Sunak in November, suggested that former Prime Minister Boris Johnson should return to the front lines of politics to ease the misfortunes of the party.

 She told Sky News' Sunday Morning With Trevor Phillips: “I think now we have to fight Labour, I would like to see real common sense conservatism, honoring our manifesto commitments, I would like to see Boris's return to the frontline of politics, whether it's securing a seat in the next election or being at the center of our election campaign.